whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

 ## Roadmap

-We cover the four elements of utilitarianism, and further theoretical distinctions, in greater depth in [Chapter 2: Elements and Types of Utilitarianism](/types-of-utilitarianism).
+We cover the four elements of utilitarianism in greater depth, along with further theoretical distinctions, in [Chapter 2: Elements and Types of Utilitarianism](/types-of-utilitarianism).

 [Chapter 3](/arguments-for-utilitarianism/) explains reflective equilibrium as a moral methodology, and presents several arguments for utilitarianism (and similar consequentialist views) over competing approaches to ethics.
 This includes discussion of the veil of ignorance, the expanding moral circle, and the argument that utilitarianism offers an especially compelling account of _what fundamentally matters_.
 This chapter also explains the paradox of deontology, evolutionary debunking arguments, and other objections to non-consequentialist ethics.